v0.6.0 (March 2026): Failure classification, per-source retry budgets, bounded job polling, Glue false-success detection. See What’s New in v0.6.

 What Interlock Does

 Interlock is a readiness framework.
-It sits between your scheduler and your pipeline execution, evaluating a set of traits before allowing a trigger.
-If the traits don’t pass, the pipeline doesn’t fire.
+It sits between your data sources and your pipeline execution, evaluating sensor data against declarative rules before allowing a trigger.
+If the rules don’t pass, the pipeline doesn’t fire.

 The system works at three levels: